 A family member may need to work on dependability and a friend on timeliness.
 Thinking things like ‘they have their own priorities and will just change their mind later,’ ‘they’re always late,’ and ‘if they cared then…’ creates distance between us.
 By focusing on these shortcomings, I find myself in a negative state of mind.

 This passage from Thirty Steps to Heaven really spoke to me in regards to this.
 What may come easily to me, can be a significant stumbling block to someone else and vice versa.
+I picture someone struggling to get to the next rung, but keeps falling down and gives up.

 Opening my mind to this way of thinking allows me to approach the shortcomings of others with compassion and understanding.
 This can really help me stop the cycle of negative thinking I’ve found myself in and help me get back on the path of positivity again.